hpc-maths/samurai/doc/source/tutorial/graduation_case_2.rst

         cl[level][{y}].add_point(x);
     }

-Now, we can construct the :cpp:class:`samurai::CellArray` from this :cpp:class:`samurai::CellList` and return it.
+Now, we can construct the :cpp:class:`samurai::CellArray` from this :cpp:class:`samurai::CellList` and give it back.

 .. code-block:: c++

     return samurai::CellArray<dim>(cl, true);

-The figure below is an example of an initial mesh with start_level = 1 and max_level = 7.
+The following figure is an example of such initial mesh with start_level = 1 and max_level = 7.

 .. image:: ./figures/graduation_case_2_before.png
     :width: 60%
     :align: center

-The next step is to remove all possible intersections between two levels.
-We will use the subset mechanism of |project| as for the previous tutorial :doc:`graduation case 1 <./graduation_case_1>`.
-The idea is the following: we make the intersection of the cells at a level `l` with the previous levels.
-If this intersection exists, then we refine the cells at the previous levels.
-We repeat this process until no intersections are detected.
+The next step is to remove any possible intersection between two levels.
+We again utilize the subset mechanism of |project| as for the previous tutorial :doc:`graduation case 1 <./graduation_case_1>`.
+The idea is the following: we make the intersection of the cells at a level `l` with that of the previous levels.
+If this intersection is non-empty, then we refine the corresponding cells at the previous levels.
+Then, we repeat this process until no intersection is detected.

-For this algorithm, we use a field named `tag` attached to the mesh as in the previous case.
+For this algorithm, we use a field named `tag` linked to the mesh as in the previous case.
 This field is an array of booleans.
-If it is set to true, the cell must be refined, and must be kept otherwise.
+If a value is true, the corresponding cell must be refined.
+Otherwise, it must be kept.

 The algorithm is similar to the algorithm described in :doc:`graduation case 1 <./graduation_case_1>`: only the subset definition is changed.